How Monoclonal Antibodies Lost the Battle Against New COVID Variants - ExBulletin

 now new Omicron Subvariant Waves that is Best dodge ability ever The immune system’s current defenses are taking over in the United States, which is expected to knock out bebuterobimab, the last monoclonal antibody therapy to fight coronavirus. will enter the graveyard of monoclonal antibodies that target the COVID strain of the virus and will be overtaken by variants that have evaded protection.

 “Like the Model T and the biplane, monoclonal antibodies have had their day,” he says.
-Karl DiefenbachDirector of the AIDS Division at the National Institutes of Health, and Director of the NIH Antiviral program for pandemic“Now it’s time to move on.”
+Karl DiefenbachDirector of the AIDS Division at the National Institutes of Health, and Director of the NIH Antiviral program for pandemic“Now let’s move on.”

 Not everyone fully agrees.
 Monoclonals are still useful for treating vulnerable populations, according to some doctors.